• Home /

 • Mortgage insurance: None

-Eligible home buyers get excellent interest rates backed by the U.S. government.
+Eligible home buyers often get competitive interest rates backed by the U.S. government.

 What is a VA Loan?

-More than 400,000 veterans use VA loans to buy a home each year.
+Today, more than 400,000 veterans use VA loans to purchase homes annually.

 Benefits of VA-backed mortgages include: